-Design for ‘3 Minutes’, one of a collection of ten diverse and powerful 3-minute interviews about the effect of the Tibetan conflict.
-Our contribution to the collection was a typographical interpretation of a 3-minute interview with Tenzin Lose into a 16-page booklet.
+Design for ‘3 Minutes’, a collection of ten diverse and powerful 3-minute interviews about the effect of the Tibetan conflict.
+Our contribution to the collection was a typographical interpretation of a 3-minute interview with Tenzin Lose in form of a 16-page booklet.
 For more information about DAHRA (Designers Against Human Rights Abuse) or to buy the book click here.
 All proceeds go to the Tibet Relief Fund.

 Logo design and visual identity for Fake Theatre Productions.
 The visual identity carried through the ‘fake’ theme, with ‘fake’ contact details on the business card, ‘fake’ links on the website and a logo with a ‘fake’ ™ sign.

 Summer 2011 to summer 2012 (4 issues): design and layout of frieze d/e, a fully bilingual German/English magazine by the publishers of frieze, the international contemporary art and culture magazine.
-With editing and production based in Berlin, the magazine is published 4 times a year and offers in-depth coverage of contemporary art and culture throughout Germany, Austria and Switzerland while closely following the international artist communities in this region.
+With editing and production based in Berlin, the magazine is published four times a year and offers in-depth coverage of contemporary art and culture throughout Germany, Austria and Switzerland, closely following the international artist communities in this region.

 Redesign of the Goethe-Institut London programme of events.
 In keeping with the notebook idea of our previous design (see above), we printed each issue on a light and delicate lined paper, with fluorescent highlights for important dates and information, and a gold cut complete with gold staples for a classical finishing touch.

 The Goethe-Institut central office asked us to come up with a suitable design to celebrate the eleven German-speaking winners of the Nobel Prize in Literature.
-We designed eleven tiny books, measuring just 74×105mm with extracts of each writer’s work, and packed them in a card slip case.
+Showcasing extracts of each writer’s work, we designed eleven tiny books, measuring just 74×105mm with extracts of each writer’s work and packed them in a card slip case.

 Book design for Helfried Kodré, published by Arnoldsche Art Publishers.
 Responding to Kodré’s modernist and architectural forms, we developed a truly modernist design based on a Josef Müller-Brockmann grid.

-To mark their tenth anniversary, the Helen Hamlyn Centre at the Royal College of Art asked Frank, their first-ever Research Associate in Communication Art & Design, to review a visual record of the past decade and make a selection of images that capture the spirit of their ongoing work in people-centred design.
+To mark their tenth anniversary in 2008, the Helen Hamlyn Centre at the Royal College of Art asked Frank, their first-ever Research Associate in Communication Art & Design, to review a visual record of the past decade and make a selection of images that capture the spirit of their ongoing work in people-centred design.

-Frank undertook a one-year research project on packaging at the Helen Hamlyn Centre at the Royal College of Art and sponsored by the Packaging Solution Advice Group (PSAG).
-The report looks closely at small print on packaging, and highlights its importance as a key design challenge facing an ageing population.
+Frank undertook a one-year research project on packaging at the Helen Hamlyn Centre at the Royal College of Art in 1999 which was sponsored by the Packaging Solution Advice Group (PSAG).
+The report looked closely at small print on packaging, and highlighted its importance as a key design challenge facing an ageing population.
 The approach consisted of isolating existing small print from its context to highlight its deficiencies and testing alternative approaches with a user group of older consumers drawn from the University of the Third Age.
 You can view the full report or the outline of the findings which was published in Baseline No 34/2001.

 Series design for the Italian Cultural Institute’s programme of events.
 To contrast the entirely typographic bulk of the programme, we used the introductory pages as a gallery of images by writer/photographer Dave Foster.
-Further Italian touches include a generously sized serif typeface for the copy, latin numerals for pagination, and an elegant pocket-sized format.
-Awarded at D&AD (UK) and the Art Directors Club New York.
+Further Italian touches include a generously sized serif typeface for the copy, Latin numerals for pagination, and an elegant pocket-sized format.
+Awarded at the D&AD Awards and the ADC Art Directors Club Global Awards.